MacGregor Ranch 1

 Hell's Canyon

-Hell's Canyon is a forest service road off of highway 36 that definitely earns its name.
+Hell's Canyon is a forest service road off of Highway 36 that definitely earns its name.
 A project was completed at the top of this road totaling 71 acres treated.
-The challenges of this road made this project unique and BTCD had to get creative with ways to get material out of the property.
-A combination of making a log deck and masticating smaller trees and stumps was decided on, and the property is rebounding very nicely.
-The main ecological concern for this property was dwarf mistletoe which is a parasite that once on the tree can multiply rapidly hindering growth and seed production as mortality in unhealthy trees.
-The parasite also commonly causes "witches broom" which is a clump of abnormal branching that resembles the bottom of a broom.
-Because there was so much dwarf mistletoe and was also a huge concern for the landowner we took every single tree identified with the parasite out of the system and only marked healthy trees to stay.
+The challenges of this road made this project unique and we had to get creative with ways to get material off of the property.
+A combination of stacking a log deck and masticating smaller trees and stumps was chosen.
+The main ecological concern for this property was Dwarf Mistletoe, which is a parasite that multiplies rapidly and causes a hinderance of growth and seed production.
+Dwarf Mistletoe leads to mortality in affected trees.
+The parasite also commonly causes "witches broom", which is a clump of abnormal branching resembling the bottom of a broom.
+Given the large quantities of affected trees, a large area had to be cleared to restore the forest back to a healthy state.

 Benefits